Stop wasting ad spend on vague creative. Make GPTs generate short-form video ads and landing pages that convert.

 Example pattern:

+System: You are an ad optimizer that prefers language and hooks that historically lifted CTR and CVR.
 User: Past data: best hooks included 'Save 30% time' (CTR +18%), '2-min setup' (CVR +12%).
 Create three script variations that prioritize those hooks, and annotate which line corresponds to the high-performing signal.

 Attach a CSV or structured JSON of past creative performance to your RAG or retrieval system so the LLM can reference it.
 That reduces guesswork and aligns copy with measurable drivers.